ilyasolgun11/paws-play-pp1/README.md

 I deployed the site on GitGub using the following procedure:

-1. Once on the project's repository i clicked on the _setting_'s tab.
+1. Once on the project's repository, I clicked on the _settings_ tab.
-2. Then selected the _Pages_ tab.
+2. Then select the _Pages_ tab.
-3. Then under the _Source_ section i selected the _Main_ branch from the dropdown menu and clicked _Save_.
+3. Then under the _Source_ section, I selected the _Main_ branch from the dropdown menu and clicked _Save_.
-4. After a few minutes the page was deployed.
+4. After a few minutes, the page was deployed.

 Link to the [live site](https://ilyasolgun11.github.io/paws-play-pp1/index.html).